STS-107: Re-entry

-Columbia began re-entry as planned, but the heat shield was compromised due to damage sustained during the ascent.
+Columbia began re-entry as planned, but the heat shield was compromised due to damage sustained during the ascent during which foam insulation from the external tank struck its left wing.
 The heat of re-entry was free to spread into the damaged portion of the orbiter, ultimately causing its disintegration and the death of all seven astronauts.

+Aftermath

+Upon realizing the tragedy, the Mission Control Center was locked and all of the data was saved for the coming investigation.
+Within 90 minutes a meeting was convened and the Columbia Accident Investigation Board (CAIB) was formed.

-The accident triggered a 7-month investigation and a search for debris, and over 85,000 pieces were collected throughout the initial investigation.
+The accident triggered a seven-month investigation and a search for debris, and over 85,000 pieces were collected throughout the initial investigation.
 This amounted to roughly 38 percent of the orbiter vehicle.

+The CAIB investigation confirmed the immediate cause of the accident as a foam strike to the leading edge of the shuttle's left wing during launch and criticized NASA for bad organizational and safety culture.